Supercharged 3D Systems Cube Pro Trio, totally rebuilt into a high temperature production printer.

 - 450deg rated heat blocks and heaters for PEKK etc.

-- Twin Bondtech BMGX2 bowden drives for head 3 and 4
+- Twin Bondtech BMGX2 bowden drives complete control

 - On board Rpi Camera wide angle for Octo print and Spaghetti Detective.